 Isaac Newton is generally regarded as one of the most original and influential theorist in the history of science.
 In addition to his invention of calculus and a new theory of light, Newton transformed the structure of physical science with his three laws of motion and the law of universal gravitation.
-As a foundation of the scientific revolution of the 17th century, Newton's work, when combined with the contributions of Copernicus, Kepler, Galileo, led to an entirely new perception of the universe.
+As a foundation of the scientific revolution of the 17th century, Newton's work, when combined with the contributions of Copernicus, Kepler and Galileo, led to an entirely new perception of the universe.

-Again, without expanding the details, the are several points in connection with Newton's life that are worthy of some initial note.
+Again, without expanding the details, there are several points in connection with Newton's life that are worthy of some initial note.
 Isaac Newton was born on Christmas Day (1642) in the village of Woolsthorpe in Lincolnshire, England.
 The same year Galileo died.
-Newton's father had died some three months before he is born.
+Newton's father had died some three months before he was born.
 His mother remarries a wealthy, but elderly clergyman, and decides to leave Isaac behind in the care of his grandmother.
 Newton is just 3 years old.
 In 1653, some 8 years later, Isaac's mother returns following the death of her second husband, bringing with her three small children.
 However, within 2 years, Newton is again sent away to a grammar school in Grantham.
 The plan being that Newton would return at 17 to look after the farm, although fortunately for science, Newton was a total failure as a farmer.

 Newton's childhood was far from happy and throughout his life he is often on the verge of emotional collapse.
 Occasionally, it will result in vindictive recriminations against those who Newton thinks have slighted him.
 In 1661, at the age of 19, Newton makes his way to Trinity College, Cambridge.
 In 1664, he is elected a scholar, guaranteeing him four years of financial support, but by another twist of fate, the plague has started to spread across Europe, and reaches Cambridge by 1665.
 The university has to close and Newton is forced home.
 However, in the next 18 months, Newton is to make a series of original contributions to science, which he himself called his `prime for invention`.
 In mathematics, Newton develops what he calls `fluxions', which is later to become better known as calculus, lays the foundations for his theory of light, and starts to tackle the problem of planetary motion, which will eventually lead to the publication of his most famous work `The Principia`.